vasudha-devarakonda/rotor-annotated/README.md

   ```

 As an alternative, the sample input and memory limit can be specified
-in the construction of Checkpointable:
+in the construction of `Checkpointable`:
 ```
 input = torch.randn(shape)
 chk = Checkpointable(module, input, 500*1024*1024)